Red Cascade™ Mountain Ash

 We have also found this tree to be a very tough street tree survivor.
 Many other trees planted in less than desirable locations, with minimal maintenance (i.e. watering), will end up with dieback (Raywoods, Crabs, Cherries, Oaks).
 This tree responds to drought with smaller leaves and canopy, apparently until the root system becomes established.
 This is especially a nice feature where watering is inadequate.

 I have seen excellent specimens growing in small 24”x24” sidewalk openings for the last several years.
 Some have been run into, abused, and neglected, but still somehow perform quite well.
-If you are looking for a tough street tree with a compact crown for under power lines, where fruit may not be a problem, the Red Cascade Mountain Ash is a good selection.
+If you are looking for a tough street tree with a compact crown for under power lines, where fruit may not be a problem, the Red Cascade Mountain Ash tree is a good selection.
 It can also be quite showy in the spring and fall for a special garden location.

 Let me know what your experience has been with this tree.